MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 > - **Use health probes to identify unresponsive workers**.
 App Service has built-in capabilities that periodically ping a specific path of your web application.
 If an instance is unresponsive, it's removed from the load balancer and replaced with a new instance.

+TO DO: Although App Services exposes a single endpoint, it can have multiple instances.
+App Services handles load balancing transparently, distributing requests across instances (e.g., using round-robin).

 ##### Recommendations

 |Recommendation|Benefit|